ethanabrooks/dissertation/conclusion.typ

 The broader questions remain --- about credit-assignment, generalization, and the challenges of scale.
-However, given the history and magnitude of innovations in this vibrant community of research, we confidently anticipate revolutionary developments in the science of RL foundation models.
+However, given the history and magnitude of innovations in this vibrant community of research, we can be sure that revolutionary developments in the science of RL foundation models are still to come.

 // == Dummy <sec:introduction>
 // #bibliography("main.bib", style: "american-society-of-civil-engineers")